"A model of chivalry in the lawless south, a beacon of

 The knights have held the Garrison ever since.
 The Brotherhood and other humanoid clans have attempted to recapture Garrison, but it has never fallen since that first time.

-The garrison has a formal chain of command.
+Garrison has a formal chain of command.
 The commanding officer holds the unofficial title of Lord Marshall.
 His name is Tretiach and he is literally the head of a totalitarian government.
 His word is law, no exceptions.
 Tretiach oversees all governmental, diplomatic, economic and social functions of the city.
 In theory, he is also the supreme commander of the military forces, but this is little more than a figurehead position as he has little time for such duties.
 His right hand man, General Mangalore, is the true leader of the active military.
 Beneath Mangalore is a tiered hierarchical rank structure.
-In order, the military consists of five commanders, thirty captains, 135 lieutenants and 750 soldiers.

 Garrison's legal system is strict.
-Permits are required for weapons.
+Permits are required to carry large weapons or wear heavy armor.
 All tools of thievery are outlawed.
 Most drugs and herbal medicines are restricted.
-Slavery is outlawed.
+Slavery is strictly outlawed.

 Due to the unique architectural setup of this city, all establishments are merely chambers (or groups of chambers) within the main Garrison Keep devoted to particular functions.